MarcBoule/Geodesics/README.md

-# A Modular Collection for VCV Rack by Pyer and Marc Boulé

 This page shows a very brief overview of the modules.
 For more information, including videos of the modules in use, please see the [Geodesics Website](https://www.pyer.be/geodesics.html).
 The modules are available in the [plugin library](https://vcvrack.com/plugins.html) of [VCV Rack](https://vcvrack.com).

 * [Complete user manual](doc/geodesics1.1-complete_user_manual.pdf) (version 1.1.0)